San Sebastián to Zarautz

 I walked down to the beach at low tide, and put my feet in the cold ocean water.
 The cold salt water felt amazing after a long, hot day hiking up and down steep hills.
 There were people laying out on the beach, surfing and generally just enjoying the summer weather.

-Not pictured here is the boardwalk just out of sight, where dozens of bars have chairs and tables set up on their patios.
-After seeing this place for so many years in fall and winter, it was exciting to be around to experience the summer atmosphere.
+Not pictured here is the boardwalk just out of frame, where dozens of bars have chairs and tables set up on their patios.
+After seeing this place for years in fall and winter, it was exciting to be around to experience the summer atmosphere.

 Rest day in Zarautz